gregfenton/evolveu-superheroes/README.md

 # How this project was created

+> **NOTE**: you only want to review this section if you are going to create an entirely new project leveraging the same technologies and approach used for this project

 Here are the command-line steps taken to create the initial version of this project:
 ```bash
 $ mkdir superheroes